 Please note: this site is from a previous course iteration and is no longer updated.

-For now, I’d like to re-iterate I intend to maintain the key principles of this course: an exploration of embodied behavior as a creative medium, collaborative development of systems for storytelling and human interaction, and a final show or performance.
-The specific assignments and project scope will be adapted, but these core goals will be met under whatever conditions we operate.
+Within this investigation we’ll explore the key principles of this course: an exploration of embodied behavior as a creative medium, collaborative development of systems for storytelling and human interaction, and a final show or performance.